zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ![butt-on-fire](../assets/posts/pytorch_wandb/soccer-butt.gif)

-ZenML handles access credentials with a component known as [Secret Managers](https://docs.zenml.io/component-gallery/secrets-managers).
+ZenML handles secret information like access credentials with a component known as [Secret Managers](https://docs.zenml.io/component-gallery/secrets-managers).
 Secrets Managers provide a secure way of storing and retrieving confidential information that is needed to run your ML pipelines.

 Now let's configure our W&B credentials into the Secret Manager by running several commands in your terminal.